Login

 Her distinguished track record is a testament to her acumen, consistently translating into successful outcomes.
 Stefanie’s strategic approach has proven instrumental in delivering tangible results that align with broader national objectives.
 With an unwavering commitment to her field and a deep-rooted belief in the power of policy, Stefanie’s expertise shines through as she strives to shape a better future.
 Her wealth of experience, honed over decades of dedicated service, positions her as a trusted and accomplished adviser.

-Professor Leonie Quinn - Medical Advisory Committee Representative
+Medical Advisory Committee Representative

 Professor Leonie Quinn is a renowned scientist in the field of cancer research, with a deep focus on brain cancer and its devastating impact both on patients and families.
 She embarked on her academic journey in Adelaide, where she completed her PhD studies, laying the foundation for her extraordinary career.
 She further honed her expertise through postdoctoral research at the prestigious Peter MacCallum Centre in Melbourne.